Aoashi

 An anime television series adaptation produced by Production I.G aired from April to September 2022.
-A second season produced by TMS Entertainment is set to premiere in 2026.
+A second season produced by TMS Entertainment is set to premiere in October 2026.

-By January 2025, the manga had over 23 million copies in circulation.
+By March 2026, the manga had over 25 million copies in circulation.
 In 2020, the manga won the 65th Shogakukan Manga Award for the general category.

 Synopsis

 Aoashi tells the story of young Ashito Aoi in his third year at Ehime City Middle School and his meeting with football coach Tatsuya Fukuda.
 Ashito, although talented, is a difficult boy, but Fukuda believes in him and invites him to join his own team.
 Ashito could well change the face of Japanese football.